survivejs/webpack-book/manuscript/developing_with_webpack/03_configuring_hmr.md

 T> Check out the *Configuring Hot Module Replacement with React* to learn how to get webpack and React to work together in a nicer manner.

+T> That `if(module.hot)` block be eliminated entirely from the production build as minifier picks it up.
+The *Minifying Build* chapter delves deeper into this topic.

 ## HMR on Windows, Ubuntu, and Vagrant

 The setup may be problematic on certain versions of Windows, Ubuntu, and Vagrant.
 We can solve this through polling: